Mapping of the August 2020 Douala Flood Impact and Its Consequences for Urban Planning and Investments

 Partnerships and coordination

-This project is being implemented by the World Bank’s Africa Urban Resilience team in collaboration with the Municipality of Douala, the Ministry of Housing and Urban Development, the Ministry for the Economy and Regional Planning (MINEPAT), the Civil Protection Directorate under the Ministry for Territorial Administration (MINAT), the National Fire Brigade Corps (CNSP), and the Ministry of Health (MINSANTE).
+This project was implemented by the World Bank’s Africa Urban Resilience team in collaboration with the Municipality of Douala, the Ministry of Housing and Urban Development, the Ministry for the Economy and Regional Planning (MINEPAT), the Civil Protection Directorate under the Ministry for Territorial Administration (MINAT), the National Fire Brigade Corps (CNSP), and the Ministry of Health (MINSANTE).